invertase/react-native-firebase/docs/messaging/usage/messaging-with-xmpp.md

 ## How do I send messages?

-An ability to post to firebase with the correct permissions, for this we can use `Firebase-admin`.
+For sending messages we can use the Firebase Admin SDK.

 ```js
 const admin = require('firebase-admin');